-^{}By arrangement with Director of Student Teaching at least one year prior to this experience Field Experiences (or prior classroom experiences/equivalences) are infused in EDL 640.
+Field Experiences (or prior classroom experiences/equivalences) are embedded in EDL 640.
 (Certification also requires satisfactory completion of state-mandated test.)

 M.A.
-(Instructional Track) plus initial SECONDARY CERTIFICATION (7-12) AND SPECIALISTS (PK-12) - (42 credits)
+(Instructional Track) plus initial SECONDARY CERTIFICATION (7-12)

+AND SPECIALISTS (PK-12) - (42 credits)

 Students may pursue a master's degree and these certifications at the graduate level based on an earned baccalaureate degree in a specific content area which will be subject to departmental approval.
 In addition to content area specific requirements, the graduate courses required are: